 overwhelming for nonprofits that have very limited resources.
 This free online guide (that are reading now) can help nonprofits carry out their own basic outcomes evaluation planning.
 This online guide can also help small nonprofits to make the most of that United Way book — however, you do not have to have that United Way book in order to carry out your own basic outcomes evaluation plan by using this online guide.
 (Still, small nonprofits are encouraged to get the United Way book, for example, to later round out basic evaluation plans developed from this online guide and/or to learn more than provided in this basic guide about outcomes evaluation.
 To get the United Way book, call 703-212-6300 and ask about item #0989.)

 NOTE: Outcomes-based evaluation is but one type of evaluation — there are many types of evaluations.
-The reader would gain deeper understanding about outcomes-based evaluation by reading about the broader topic of evaluation.
+The reader would gain a deeper understanding of outcomes-based evaluation by reading about the broader topic of evaluation.
 To do so, read Basic Guide to Program Evaluation.
-This online basic guide about outcomes-based evaluation was designed by modified the Basic Guide to Program Evaluation.
+This online basic guide about outcomes-based evaluation was designed by modifying the Basic Guide to Program Evaluation.

 Table of Contents